billingsmoore/MLotsawa/PyPI/README.md

 Currently, separate classes are provided for translation and transliteration tasks.
 Both classes will accept either a list of strings, or a single string.
 The output of each will be of the same type as the input.

+You can also run the translator and transliteration functions through a web-based user interface.
+The web interface will open automatically when you use the code below.

 Under the hood, this module uses the T5 transformer architecture, custom fine-tuned on data from [Lotsawa House](www.lotsawahouse.org).